 Step 2 – Prepare your environment

 You can sit down and film on a laptop, or on your phone if you feel more comfortable, although try not to move it around, as giving your potential employer a rollercoaster experience is not the best start.

-Do one or two prep takes to ensure that the video is filming properly and that the sound is being picked up with no background noise.
+Do one or two prep takes to ensure that your 60-Second Intro video is filming properly and that the sound is being picked up with no background noise.

 Step 3 – Prepare yourself

 If you are camera shy, then you can learn your 30-60 second intro off-by-heart, but try to imagine you are talking to a real person, rather than to a camera, and don’t worry if there are a few errrrs and ummmms – it’s natural, and nothing a smile won’t fix.
 Some people find repeating it in front of a mirror helps.

 Dress as you see fit.
 We think that smart-casual is probably best, but don’t worry about it too much.
 Revealing clothes/PJs/sweary T-shirts are an obvious no-no.